rsksmart/lumino/docs/0.1.0/install_macos.md

 ## Recommended

-1. An RSK account with an RBTC balance of **at least** 0.001 RBTC, in order to be able to use the system.
+1. An RSK account with an RBTC balance of **at least** 0.001 RBTC, in order to be able to use all of the system features.

 ## Install required libraries/software